thethunderturner/EntitlementDBExtractor/README.md

 ```

 # A bit of context...
 The entries in the JSON are sorted by USER_ID.
 You need to find your USER_ID using some homebrew app like Apollo Save tool, then find your USER_ID in the entries.
-Again, you can only potentially install games from a list that has a matching USER_ID.
+Again, you can only potentially install games from a list that has your USER_ID.

 In each USER_ID entry, you will find two arrays.
-One contains active titles (whose license is active) and the other contains inactive titles (whose license is expired).
+One contains active titles (whose license is active) and another that contains inactive titles (whose license is expired).
 Games that are inactive almost certainly won't either install properly or open at all, so do not bother downloading them.

 The `pkg_url` contains a JSON with multiple small pkgs.
 It's recommended you use a tool like JDownloader2, to easily group and combine these packages into one main package.

 If the above holds, then the titles listed in the active directory are very likely to work.

 ## TLDR rules
-1. Make sure the title is active
+1. Make sure the title is from the list containing your USER_ID (Find your USER_ID with a homebrew app like Apollo Save Tool)
-2. Make sure the title was originally downloaded on a ps4 with an account that was set to primary and console was not formatted
+2. Make sure the title is active
-3. Make sure the title is from the list containing your USER_ID (Find your USER_ID with a homebrew app like Apollo Save Tool)
+3. Make sure the title was originally downloaded on a PS4 with an account that was set to primary and console was not formatted